Hollywood Steps Out: Plot

-A group of Hollywood stars is having an expensive dinner at Ciro's nightclub in West Hollywood.
+A group of "caricatured" Hollywood stars is having an expensive dinner at Ciro's nightclub in West Hollywood.
 The first stars seen are Claudette Colbert, Don Ameche, Adolphe Menjou and Norma Shearer.
 Greta Garbo, working as a cigarette girl, sells a pack to Cary Grant, then lights his cigarette by striking a match on her very large foot.

 Edward G. Robinson asks Ann Sheridan "How's the Oomph girl tonight?"
 Sheridan responds by uttering the word "oomph" several times.

-Warner Bros. staffers Henry Binder and Leon Schlesinger are shown.
+Warner Bros.
+Cartoons staffers Henry Binder and Leon Schlesinger are shown.
 A seat is reserved for Bette Davis, as is an extra-wide sofa for Kate Smith.
 More seats are reserved for the characters of the Blondie films, including a fire hydrant for Daisy the dog.

 In the cloakroom, Johnny Weissmuller checks a coat with Paulette Goddard that reveals his Tarzan outfit.
 Sally Rand leaves her trademark feather fans behind and is presumably naked.

 James Cagney prepares Humphrey Bogart and George Raft for a risky task: pitching pennies.

-Harpo Marx gives Garbo a hot foot, who reacts with a weary "Ouch".
+Harpo Marx gives Garbo a hot foot, who slowly reacts with a weary "Ouch".
 Clark Gable turns his head around 180 degrees to observe a blonde girl, whom he follows offscreen.

 Bing Crosby introduces the evening's entertainment, interrupted frequently by a racehorse with an apparently unconscious jockey.
-Crosby presents conductor Leopold Stokowski, who wears a snood before performing "Ahí, viene la conga".
+Crosby presents conductor Leopold Stokowski, who wears a snood before performing "Ahí, viene la conga" (also known as "Here comes the conga" in English).

 The conga inspires Dorothy Lamour to invite James Stewart to dance with her, who stutters, stammers, and runs away scared.
 Gable dances by, following the girl he saw earlier.
 Tyrone Power dances with Sonja Henie.
 Frankenstein's monster dances stiffly and woodenly.
 The Three Stooges abuse each other in rhythm to the beat.
 Oliver Hardy's dance partner is revealed to be twin blonde women initially hidden by his obese frame.
 Cesar Romero dances clumsily with Rita Hayworth.
 Mickey Rooney, sitting with Judy Garland, is presented with an expensive bill, who turns to ask his Andy Hardy movie father (Lewis Stone) for a heart-to-heart talk.
 In the next scene, they are seen washing dishes.
 Gable is still pursuing the girl.

 Crosby then introduces Sally Rand (identified as "Sally Strand"), performing a bubble dance to "I'm Forever Blowing Bubbles", as the camera cuts between the men's reactions and her dancing.
 Spectators at various tables include: